quarfzs/particle-life/README.md

 # Matrix Representation

 Since the behaviour of particle types here only differs by one number - the attraction factor -, a specific set of rules for *n* particle types can be represented by exactly one *n*-by-*n* matrix.
-This matrix can be displayed by opening the settings menu and selecting "draw diagram".
+This matrix can be displayed by opening the settings menu and selecting "draw matrix".

 Here, the **row** specifies the **reacting** particle type.
 The **column** specifies the **other** particle type which the particle type is reacting to.
 The number in that cell is the **attraction factor** for that relation.